 Manually Adjusting White Balance Using the Custom Setting

-As we explained above, white balance can be changed in the camera by scrolling through the preset options.
-The other option is to manually adjust your white balance by using the custom setting and a grey card.
+As we explained above, the white balance can be changed in the camera by scrolling through the preset options.
+The other option is to manually adjust your white balance by using the custom setting and a gray card.

-In order to achieve the colors you want, you start with photographing the grey card.
-It is important to remember that the card must fill the entire frame and nothing else can be in the shot.
+In order to achieve the colors you want, you start with photographing the gray card.
+It is important to remember that the card must fill the entire frame, and nothing else can be in the shot.
 You may have to manually focus in order to achieve this.

 Adjusting Color Temperature